1wunderkind/loopgpt-backend/docs/deployment/LAUNCH_CHECKLIST.md

 **Email:**

 ```
-Subject: 🎉 LoopGPT is Live!
+Subject: 🎉 LooptOS is Live!

-We're excited to announce that LoopGPT is now live!
+We're excited to announce that LooptOS is now live!

-LoopGPT is your AI-powered food and grocery ordering assistant.
+LooptOS is your AI-powered food and grocery ordering assistant.
 Order from your favorite restaurants and grocery stores with a
 simple conversation.